-The accounting policies applied in the preparation of the unaudited condensed interim consolidated financial statements are consistent with those applied and disclosed in the Company's audited consolidated financial statements for the year ended December 31, 2020.
+The Company completed two business combinations during the three months ended September 30, 2021.
+The acquisition of Sublime (the "Sublime Acquisition") and the acquisition of Accucanna (the "Accucanna Acquisition") were accounted for in accordance with IFRS 3 (Note 3).
+Except as described below due to the business combination, the accounting policies applied in the preparation of the unaudited condensed interim consolidated financial statements are consistent with those applied and disclosed in the Company's audited consolidated financial statements for the year ended December 31, 2020.